Bobby Witt Jr. Player Props: Royals vs. White Sox

-After going 1-for-4 with a triple in his last game, Bobby Witt Jr. and the Kansas City Royals take on the Chicago White Sox (who will start Lance Lynn) at 7:40 PM ET on Wednesday.
+The Kansas City Royals and Bobby Witt Jr., who went 0-for-5 last time out, battle Mike Clevinger and the Chicago White Sox at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the White Sox.
+In his most recent game he had a hitless showing (0-for-5) against the White Sox.

 Bobby Witt Jr. Game Info & Props vs. the White Sox